-- GiveWell is focused on finding a small number of outstanding giving opportunities, not on reviewing as many charities - or as many causes - as possible.
-We focus the bulk of our research on the causes we find most promising for accomplishing as much good as possible, and within those, on the charities we find most promising.
+- GiveWell is focused on finding a small number of outstanding giving opportunities, not on reviewing as many charities — or as many causes — as possible.
+We focus the bulk of our research on the causes we find most promising for accomplishing as much good as possible, and within those, on the giving opportunities we find most promising.
 For more, see our 2011 blog post in which we solidified this commitment.

 - GiveWell does in-depth research and tries to evaluate charities' impact in terms of improving the world.
 We do not focus on financial metrics such as "percentage of expenses spent on programs vs. administration."
 More